 - Pulp/Paper Mill

 - Large Scale Secondary Manufacturing

 - Pellet Plant

 - Plywood Plant

 - Fibreboard

 - Log Home Building

-- o Fence Post Manufacturing
+- Fence Post Manufacturing

 - Small Scale Secondary Manufacturing

-- Furniture Manufacturing
+- o Furniture Manufacturing

 - Flooring/Wainscoting Manufacturing

 - Decking Manufacturing

 - Bioenergy Plant

 The construction of the Prince Rupert Port (section 5.3) will also assist in the sustainability of large and small scale manufacturing plants.
 It will provide a close ground shipping point (500 km) for product export, as well as the shortest shipping route to Asia and decreased export costs in the utilization of empty backhaul containers.
 Small-scale manufacturing plants could include light manufacturing and treatment/processing of wood products.
-In the case of specialty mill operations, a Shingle and Shake Mill has been previously identified in RDBN's Economic Development Action Plan.
-Additionally, small-scale secondary manufacturers could also include niche furniture operations, perhaps one that could selectively choose trees or make use of beetle damaged wood.
-Both operations provide an example of the type of value added processes suitable for the Electoral Area.
-Both the warehousing and community kiln operations provide support to smaller operators that may wish to undertake a niche activity within the forest products industry.
-Warehousing specifically, could be a viable option in the backhaul value chain, given the strategic location of rail and roads in the Electoral Area.
-As well, Fraser Lake has expressed interest in the development of a small saw mill, which could provide support opportunities in the rural area.
+In the case of specialty mill operations, a wood window/door manufacturer has been previously identified in RDBN's Economic Development Action Plan, and could be the type of value added process suitable for the Electoral Area.
+In addition, the rural nature of Electoral Area E allows the development of Heavy Industrial uses, subject to the site being suitable for that activity.
+Examples of this could include a pellet plant, or fibreboard, plywood, and fencepost manufacturing activities.
+Most notably, these uses could be directly linked to co-generation/biomass projects in the surrounding larger centres, like Burns Lake.
+Both the warehousing and community kiln operations provide support to smaller operators that may wish to undertake a niche activity within the forest products industry (furniture for example).